What Kendall Jenner Has Been Up to After Breakup From Devin Booker - E! Online

 Back in 2016, Harry reflected on his friendship with both Kylie Jenner and Kendall, who he said visited him in the hospital while he was battling stage 3 Hodgkin lymphoma.
 "Those two are a blessing," Harry told Vice. "[They] are like my sisters.
 They dropped so many things just to be there and be a positive thing in my life."

-Aside from showcasing her pal's new music, Kendall also seems to be embracing an interest in outer-space after the split.
-On June 23, she reshared an Instagram post from NASA about why the planets Uranus and Neptune are different colors, which read in part, "Both planets have a layer of concentrated haze, but new research suggests Uranus (first image) has a thicker layer."
-Perhaps she simply needs some space?

-It also appears that rest and relaxation are written in the stars for the 26-year-old.
-A couple weeks ago, Kendall shared a few of her favorite activities to "be more present and quiet my mind," which included nature walks, meditation, journaling and organizing.
+These days, it appears that rest and relaxation are written in the stars for Kendall.
+A couple weeks ago, the 26-year-old shared a few of her favorite activities to "be more present and quiet my mind," which included nature walks, meditation, journaling and organizing.

 "I've had some down time these last couple days and sometimes i find it hard to wind down," she wrote on June 6. "go outside, pick up a new hobby, hug someone you love, keep a smile on yuh face! great thing are coming to you."